|Nutritional Guidelines (per serving)|

 |Servings: 32 servings|

 |Amount per serving|

 |% Daily Value*|

 |Total Carbohydrate 1g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 It's easy to make your own Creole spice mix at home.
 This is famous chef Emeril Lagasse's version.
 This mix may be stored up to 3 months.
 It's a staple for fans of Creole casserole.
 It also makes a great personalized housewarming gift.

 Creole seasoning comes from French and Spanish settlers to Louisiana.
-These populations mixed with the indigenous and Caribbean populations in the area and from it a one of a kind and popular culinary style was born.
+These populations mixed with the indigenous and Caribbean populations in the area formed a one of a kind and popular culinary style.
 This seasoning is incredibly versatile.
 It's perfect for recipes like jambalaya or gumbo but it also works well as a seasoning for meats.
 Getting a taste of the Big Easy in your own home is as simple as mixing a few spices you likely already own.

 "Prime Time Emeril" by Emeril Lagasse (Wm Morrow)

 Combine paprika, salt, garlic powder, black pepper, onion powder, cayenne, oregano, and thyme thoroughly in a bowl.